 Ford has certainly accomplished a lot since its inception in 1903.
-The motor company began as one of sole providers of automobiles to the public, but since then has had to deal with massive competition within the industry.
-As our society and technology advances, Ford has continued to take proactive steps toward keeping up with consumer demand.
+The motor company began as one of the sole providers of automobiles to the public, but since then has had to deal with massive competition within the industry.
+As our society and technology advance, Ford has continued to take proactive steps toward keeping up with consumer demand.

 Define and Establish

 Although Ford has always been a goals-driven organization, the company’s recent focus has been centered around the environment, preservation of water, and vehicle safety, as well as the health and safety of the manufacturers and drivers of their cars.
 Within these categories, Ford creates specific goals they hope to achieve each year.
-At the end of the year, the auto giant issues an annual public report enumerating their goals for that year and the status of completion of each goal.
+At the end of the year, the auto giant issues an annual public report enumerating its goals for that year and the status of completion of each goal.

 Shape Brand Message